Toto3107/RaKsh-AIML/README.md

-This is the most critical file in your repository.
-For a GSoC mentor, the README.md is your first impression.
-It needs to be professional, scannable, and technically sound.

 🛡️ Raksh-Engine: Dynamic Data-on-Demand Pipeline Raksh-Engine is a centralized, agentic data ingestion and validation engine built to bridge the gap between messy web data and high-stakes ML models.
 Designed as a foundational component for the Raksh Groundwater Monitoring Project, it automates the process of finding, cleaning, and verifying environmental data in real-time.